stella3d/OscCore/README.md

 The `OscServer` instance attached to the component is what will actually handle incoming messages - the component is just a wrapper.

 The server must have its `Update()` method ticked to handle main thread queued callbacks. `OscReceiver`handles this for you.

+`OscServer` implements IDisposable - just dispose it to close the underlying socket.

 ##### Adding address handlers